canonical/cloud-init/doc/rtd/topics/cloud_tests.rst

 Bddeb
 -----

 The ``bddeb`` command can be used to generate a deb file.
-This is used by the tree_run and tree_collect commands to build a deb of the current working tree.
-It can also be used a user to generate a deb for use in other situations and avoid needing to have all the build and test dependencies installed locally.
+This is used by the tree_run and tree_collect commands to build a deb of the current working tree using the packaging template contained in the ``packages/debian/`` directory.
+It can also be used to generate a deb for use in other situations and avoid needing to have all the build and test dependencies installed locally.

 * ``--bddeb-args``: arguments to pass through to bddeb
 * ``--build-os``: distribution to use as build system (default is xenial)
 * ``--build-platform``: platform to use for build system (default is lxd)
 * ``--cloud-init``: path to base of cloud-init tree (default is '.')
 * ``--deb``: path to write output deb to (default is '.')
+* ``--packaging-branch``: import the ``debian/`` packaging directory from the specified branch (default: ``ubuntu/devel``) instead of using the packaging template.
+When importing the ``debian/patches`` are excluded.

 Setup Image
 -----------